chouhanpreeti/U-NET-implementation-for-segmentation/README.md

 Objective:

-The main agenda is to perform the Semantic Segmentation Of MRI Sacans based on training data.
-The data is contains an image along with the predicted mask from a radiologist showing the Area that is suspected for the tumor in the brain (localisation of the tumor in the images). - This is attained by a UNET model.
+The main agenda is to perform the Semantic Segmentation Of MRI Scans based on training data.
+The data contain an image along with the predicted mask from a radiologist showing the area suspected for the tumor in the brain (localization of the tumor in the images). - This is attained by a UNET model.

-All the files are read from directory and saved as image_path, mask_path and Patient ID in pandas dataframe for further processing.
+All the files are read from the directory and saved as image_path, mask_path, and Patient ID into pandas dataframe for further processing.
 Visualisation and dropping of duplicate values is also done to avoid errors.

 This diagram below gives us an idea of what UNET model is and how it basically works.